Xilinx/mlir-air/docs/generated/AIRTransformPasses.md

 ```
 -loop-order : The target loop permutation ordering
 ```
+### `-air-lower-linalg-tensors`: Lowering from linalg on tensors to loops
+This pass implements a lowering pipeline from linalg on tensors to affine loops.
+There are three stages:
+1. Bufferize with `linalg::populateLinalgBufferizePatterns`
+2. Run some peephole optimizations to cleanup after bufferization.
+3. Named ops are transformed to linalg GenericOps then all GenericOps are lowered to loops using `linalg::LinalgLoweringPattern`.

+The transforms are biased toward AIE.core regions and are intended to be run after the air-to-aie pass.
 ### `-air-regularize-loop`: Move operations inside the innermost loop body to regularize loop nests
 This pass regularizes loop nests by moving intermediate operations between subloops in a loop nest inside the innermost loop body.
 The pass is